 When the Spanish arrived in Central America in force in the 16th century, the diseases they brought devastated the Maya.
 Additionally, the Spanish forced the Maya to convert to Christianity, going so far as to burn their books (the reason why so few of them survive today).
 However, it is important to note that the Maya people live on today and can be found all over the world.

-“Millions of Maya people live in Central America and throughout the world.
+"Millions of Maya people live in Central America and throughout the world.
 The Maya are not a single entity, a single community, or a single ethnic group.
 They speak many languages including Mayan languages (Yucatec, Quiche, Kekchi and Mopan), Spanish and English.
-However, the Maya are an indigenous group tied both to their distant past as well as to events of the last several hundred years,” writes Richard Leventhal, Carlos Chan Espinosa and Cristina Coc in a recent edition of Expedition magazine.
+However, the Maya are an indigenous group tied both to their distant past as well as to events of the last several hundred years," wrote Richard Leventhal, Carlos Chan Espinosa and Cristina Coc in the April 2012 edition of Expedition magazine.

 While hunters and gatherers had a presence in Central America stretching back thousands of years, it was in what archaeologists call the Pre-classic period (1800 B.C. to A.D.
-250) that permanent village life really took off.
+250) that permanent village life really took off, leading to the creation of early Maya cities.

-Coe said farming became more effective during this period, likely because of the breeding of more productive form of maize and, perhaps more importantly, the introduction of the “nixtamal” process.
-In this process, the maize is soaked in lime, or something similar, and cooked, something that “enormously increased the nutritional value of corn,” writes Coe.
+Coe said farming became more effective during this period, likely because of the breeding of more productive forms of maize and, perhaps more importantly, the introduction of the "nixtamal" process.
+In this process, the maize is soaked in lime, or something similar, and cooked, something that "enormously increased the nutritional value of corn," writes Coe.
+Maize complemented squash, bean, chili pepper and manioc (or cassava), which were already being used by the Maya, a 2014 Journal of Archaeological Science study shows.

 Maya civilization at its peak